skalenetwork/documentation/validators/register-validator-node.md

 To enable:

-find the Intel SGX feature in BIOS Menu (it is usually under the "Advanced" or "Security" menu) Set SGX in BIOS as enabled (preferably) or software-controlled. save your BIOS settings and exit BIOS.
+find the Intel SGX feature in BIOS Menu (it's usually under the "Advanced" or "Security" menu) Set SGX in BIOS as enabled (preferably) or software-controlled. save your BIOS settings and exit BIOS.
 Enable "software-controlled" SGX